The Bart Wants What It Wants

 "The Bart Wants What It Wants" is the eleventh episode of the thirteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on February 17, 2002.
 In the episode, Bart befriends Rainier Wolfcastle's daughter, Greta.
 While Greta falls in love with him, Bart only accompanies her because she owns a lot of entertaining things.

-"The Bart Wants What It Wants" was written by John Frink and Don Payne while Mike Frank Polcino served as director.
+"The Bart Wants What It Wants" was written by John Frink and Don Payne while Michael Polcino served as director.
 Although the episode's first draft was written by Frink and Payne, the idea for the episode was pitched by staff writer Matt Selman.
 Because the Simpsons visit Toronto in the episode, the Fox network wanted to promote it by having the city of Toronto declare February 17 "The Simpsons day", and award the Simpsons family a key to the city.
 Because the city does not allow for-profit companies to receive a key, the request was turned down.

 "The Bart Wants What It Wants" also features guest stars Reese Witherspoon as Greta and Wolfgang Puck as himself.
 It also features references to Scrabble, Seinfeld and Whassup?, an advertisement campaign for Budweiser beer.

 In its original broadcast, the episode was seen by approximately 6.4 million viewers, finishing in 27th place in the ratings the week it aired.

 Following its broadcast, the episode received mixed reviews from critics.

 Plot

 After Homer steals the Olympic torch because the television broadcast of the sporting event preempted his favorite shows for the last time, the Olympic administrators chase the Simpson family in a helicopter as they flee in their car.
 When Marge returns the torch, the sight of its flame causes the helicopter to crash.
 The administrators survive the crash, but the Olympic flame is extinguished.

 On their way home, the family go to a private school-held fair, where Bart meets Greta, Rainier Wolfcastle's daughter.
 Greta develops a crush on the oblivious Bart and the family enjoys the royal treatment Rainier provides them.
 However, Lisa discovers Bart not taking Greta seriously after he skipped her school dance to watch Principal Skinner bomb at an open mic comedy night.
 Upon Lisa's advice, Bart breaks up with Greta, who does not take it well.

 After losing her, Bart discovers he actually wanted to be with Greta and goes to her house to ask her to come back to him.
 To his surprise, Greta has started a new relationship with Milhouse.
 Greta goes to Canada with Milhouse during her father's movie shooting, and Bart follows them with his family.
 At the set, Bart confronts Milhouse and they fight, ruining everything.
 They end up in front of Greta and demand for her to choose between them.
 Greta turns both boys down due to a loss of interest in the two.
-The boys reconcile and join Canada's basketball team.
+The boys reconcile and join the Canadian Mounted Basketball Team.